Debut Book Tells Of The Real-Life Longings And Frustrations Of 'Three Women'

 Its prose is gorgeous, nearly lyrical as it describes the longings and frustrations that propel these ordinary women.
 Blending the skills of an ethnographer and a poet, Taddeo renders them extraordinary.

-Kate Tuttle is the president of the National Book Critics Circle and has written about books for the Boston Globe, The New York Times, the Los Angeles Times, the Washington Post, Salon and Atlantic.com, among others.
+Kate Tuttle has written about books for the Boston Globe, The New York Times, the Los Angeles Times, the Washington Post, Salon and Atlantic.com, among others.